pywbem/pywbemtools/docs/pywbemcli/index.rst

   can access multiple WBEM servers by name.

-* Provide both a command line mode and an interactive mode where multiple pywbemcli commands can be executed within the context of a WBEM server.
+* Provide both a command line mode and an interactive mode where multiple pywbemcli commands can be executed within the context of a WBEM serverin a execution of pywbemcli.

 * Use an integrated mock WBEM server to try out commands.
 The mock server can be loaded with CIM objects defined in MOF files or via Python scripts.